dreamcodez/resume/yew/README.md

 - All Yew app source, static assets, and tests are organized under the `yew/` directory.
 - **Unit tests** run via `cargo test --lib` (fast, comprehensive coverage)
-- **Browser tests** are currently disabled due to WASM compilation complexity
+- **Browser tests** use `wasm-pack test` to run WASM code in headless Firefox with `wasm-bindgen-test`
-- Only generated test output (e.g., `test-results/`, `*.log`) should be ignored in `.gitignore`.
-All test source and reference screenshots should be tracked.
+- Only generated test output (e.g., `*.log`) should be ignored in `.gitignore`.
+All test source files should be tracked.
 - Static assets for the Yew app must be placed in `yew/static/` and referenced as `/static/...` in code.
 - Do not mix Sapper/Svelte and Yew test artifacts or static assets.
-- If you add new visual regression tests, always keep them in `yew/tests/` and update `.gitignore` if new artifact folders are created.
+- Visual regression tests use canvas-based screenshot capture within the WASM environment for authentic visual testing.
 - When moving or reorganizing files, always update documentation and config to match.
 - If you encounter a broken image, check the static asset path, Trunk copy config, and browser URL directly.
 - For interactive/animated features, keep logic and assets self-contained in the Yew app.